 "This is the book I have been waiting for somebody to publish for years."

 "Their compassionate exploration of this topic is both broad and deep...This book is a valuable contribution to the growing missiological discussion about what are increasingly termed 'children at risk'."
 Evangelical Missions Quarterly, April 2008

 "...a concrete starting point for those in government, social services and churches looking for solutions to these desperate problems."
 Publishers Weekly, April 9, 2007

-Ronald J. Sider is professor of theology, holistic ministry, and public policy as well as director of the Sider Center on Ministry and Public Policy at Palmer Theological Seminary.
-A widely known speaker and writer, Dr. Sider is also president of Evangelicals for Social Action, publisher of PRISM magazine, and a contributing editor to Christianity Today and Sojourners magazines.
+Ronald J. Sider (1939-2022) was professor of theology, holistic ministry, and public policy as well as director of the Sider Center on Ministry and Public Policy at Palmer Theological Seminary.
+A widely known speaker and writer, Dr. Sider was also president of Evangelicals for Social Action, publisher of PRISM magazine, and a contributing editor to Christianity Today and Sojourners magazines.
 His Rich Christians in an Age of Hunger was recognized by Christianity Today as one of the one hundred most influential religious books of the twentieth century.

 1075 First Ave King of Prussia, PA 19406 1-800-458-3766